AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

    |imageCFCreate|

  2.4.
-Select `Specify an Amazon S3 template` and paste the URL link address for the AMI you selected in the above table.
+Select `Specify an Amazon S3 template` and paste the `CloudFormation Template URL Link Address` for the AMI you selected in the above table.

    |imageCFSelectTemplate-S3|